 You aren’t alone.
 Even if you’re an only child, you shouldn’t have to shoulder the entire burden.
+Utilize resources such as Caregiverlist in finding the help that you need.
 Seek out and accept the support around you.
 There’s nothing weak about embracing assistance.
 You have your own life to live and only so much energy to give.
 Do what you can and trust caregivers with the rest.

 - Encourage Comprehensive Exercise

 There’s ample research to suggest that a relationship between physical/mental exercise and brain health/cognitive functioning exists.
 This relationship is especially evident in individuals suffering from Alzheimer’s.
 The more an individual exercises the mind and body, the brighter their outlook is.